Elevating the future of mobility: UAV-enabled Intelligent Transportation Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he last century observes a significant rise in urbanization with more people migrating to urban areas.
-This influx of new residents increases the size of cities around the globe.
-Cities are being forced to address traffic congestion caused by an increased demand for transporting people and goods to support the population.
-Moreover, the growing number of single-person households and longer life expectancy are causing demand to shift towards individual mobility services that can be adapted to users’ specific life circumstances.
-Currently, the mobility sector is undergoing huge changes due to several technological revolutions and paradigm shifts.
-So-called Mobility 2.0 includes i) driver-less cars; ii) cooperation between vehicles (e.g., supported by 5G networks), iii) electric cars to reduce pollution, and iii) shared individual transport (e.g., cars, bikes or scooters).
-However, there is another Revolution that is underway already.
+A significant rise is observed this century in urbanization, with more people migrating to urban areas.
+This influx of new residents increases the size of cities around the globe, resulting in higher transportation demands, traffic congestion, and pollution \cite{Rashed23}.
+In response to these challenges, the mobility sector is undergoing transformative changes.
+Intelligent Transportation System (ITS) is one of the revolutions to address such challenges that includes driverless cars, cooperation between vehicles (e.g., supported by 5G networks), electric cars to reduce pollution, and shared individual transport (e.g., cars, bikes, or scooters).
+While the ITS represents a significant step forward, an even more revolutionary shift is underway.

-Urban Air Mobility (UAM) envisions a safe and efficient transportation system that will use highly automated aircraft operating and transporting passengers or cargo at lower altitudes within urban and suburban areas.
-In May 2021, Morgan Stanley released a prediction \cite{MS} stating that by 2050 the total market of UAM (delivery, air taxi, patrolling drones, to name a few) will reach up to \$19 tn (10-11\% of projected global Gross Domestic Product (GDP)).
-Fig.~\ref{fig:timeline} shows the expected technology development timeline \cite{MS}.
-Drone delivery will become part of urban life within the next ten-fifteen years, commercial introduction of urban passenger aircraft will take around 20-30 years.
+Advanced Air Mobility (AAM) envisions a safe and efficient transportation system using highly automated aircraft to operate and transport passengers or cargo at lower altitudes within urban and suburban areas \cite{10472699}.
+In May 2021, Morgan Stanley released a prediction \cite{MS} stating that by 2050, the total market of AAM (delivery, air taxi, patrolling drones, to name a few) will reach up to \$19 tn (10-11\% of projected global Gross Domestic Product (GDP)).
+Furthermore, drone delivery will become part of urban life within the next fifteen years, and the commercial introduction of urban passenger aircraft will take around 20-30 years.

-Interestingly, the same 3 Dimensional (3D) shift is observed in the telecommunication sector \cite{UAV_6G}.
-One of the 6G enablers (expected to be in place around 2030) is Integrated Ground-Air-Space Networks, including drones, satellites, high altitude platforms, and ground infrastructure.
-These two 3D trends re-enforce and help each other creating new use cases and attracting a lot of attention from academia and industry.
-Indeed, the technological innovations we seek now should be brought to another dimension: autonomous ground vehicles become autonomous Unmanned Aerial Vehicles (UAVs); electric cars become electric Vertical Take-Off and Landing (eVTOL) aircraft; to ensure cooperation, we need an ubiquitous 3D communication.
-Considering that the ground vehicles will not disappear, can we already talk about a new paradigm of Mobility 3.0 (or rather \textit{Mobility 3D})?

-Of course, first, we have to think about the missing technologies for Mobility 2.0.
-For example, the Intelligent Transportation System (ITS) is a crucial element.
-However, while selecting the tools to achieve the goals, we should keep future challenges in mind.
-Shall we already start including UAVs in ITS?
-Luckily, in 2017, Menouar et al. showed in \cite{7876852} that using drones for ITS are highly beneficial.
-In this article, we answer two questions: how can we use drones for ITS in the near future, and what technologies will be needed for Mobility 3D.